 I am a truth-seeker.
 I like to dig deep into the underlying causes of problems and connect dots to create a larger picture of cause and effect.

 In part, I have my stepmother to thank for this, for when I turned sixteen she insisted that I get a job because I would “only end up marrying and having kids.”
 Initially distressed by her words, I now count it as a blessing that I worked for five years before finishing off my last two years of high school by correspondence.
-Not only was I free from the constraints of a traditional classroom and a shallow curriculum, I was able to dig deeper into aspects of subjects that fascinated me.
-For the first time in my life I felt free and excited about what I was doing.
+Not only was I free from the constraints of a traditional classroom setting, I was free to explore aspects of subjects that called me to ‘dig deeper’ and connect dots.
+For the first time in my life I felt excited about what I was learning.

 My focus on revealing secrets and finding the underlying causes of problems became something of an obsession after an editor suggested that I hadn’t told the “whole story” in a memoir I had submitted.
 I was just 41 at the time, with not enough life experience or hindsight to connect the dots between disturbing childhood experiences and problems in my adult life.
 It would take another 20 years of rewriting to find that elusive “whole story.”
 Along the way I also learned that world events shaped my life just as surely as my parents did.

 Growing up in Australia I learned at an early age to fear communism, and Russia in particular.
 It seemed to me that we constantly lived on the edge of a third world war.
 Communism, Russia, China, and the Congo were words I learned to fear.
 My life had hardly begun, and yet I was learning to fear death as if I was some old codger waiting for the Grim Reaper to tap me on the shoulder at any time.
-I now wonder what impact this fear had on my developing and malleable brain.
-I drifted off to sleep at night unable to comprehend the nothingness after death.
-Communist Russia and the threat of a third world war were the dark and frightening shadows that tagged along behind me, out of sight but not out of mind, throughout childhood.
-When Australia went “all the way with LBJ” and conscripted young men to fight in Vietnam to destroy the ‘red menace’, the free-floating anxiety that I unconsciously lived with, morphed into depression.
+I now wonder what impact this fear had on my developing and malleable brain as I drifted off to sleep at night unable to comprehend the nothingness after death.
+When Australia went “all the way with LBJ” and conscripted young men a year older than me to fight in Vietnam to destroy the threatening ‘red menace’, the free-floating anxiety that had followed me like a shadow since childhood morphed into depression.
 And dug in for a long term stay.